WHAT IS THIS?

 I began the second memoir in 2011, and finished it in 2016.
 Once more, it was an on again, off again labor of love, this time covering the sixteen years of Marie-Hélène’s and my beautiful blended family, Nous les Zinzins!
 The family was no longer an integrated whole, but I worked through the feelings of loss by telling its stories.

 I told the stories in different ways over the years spent reworking the site, focusing at first on what had gone wrong, and then on the good times.
-Parental unhappiness tends to focus on the bad after a divorce, and I want to remind the children that much of our time together had been wonderful.
+I want to remind the children that much of our time together had been wonderful.

 WAYS TO NAVIGATE THIS SITE: